Clover vs. Square: Which POS System Is Best For Your Business?

 Mobile Payments and Hardware Flexibility

 Square accepts Apple Pay, Google Pay, contactless, chip, and swipe payments.
-You can run the software on any iPhone, iPad, or Android device — no proprietary hardware required.
-The free magstripe reader gets you started immediately, and you can add a $59 contactless reader, $299 Terminal, or $799 Register as your business grows.
+You can run the software on any iPhone, iPad, or Android device, with no proprietary hardware required.
+The free magstripe reader gets you started immediately, and you can add a $59 contactless reader, $299 Terminal, or $899 Register as your business grows.

 Zero Upfront Cost